beepboopblap/Pygame-Dodge-the-flying-sheeps-/README.md

 (The game is basically complete but I might add updates from time to time)

+Feb 26 7:33pm (GMT + 8) - Added a label to show the difficulty you are currently playing in

 Feb 26 6:49pm (GMT + 8) - Added a "Random" difficulty

 Feb 25 8:41pm (GMT + 8) - NEW DIFFICULTY MODES (Easy,Normal,Hard,Insanity)